 The timing can change so always check the specific dates!

 Q: How much is the stipend?

-A: The expected stipend is $4,000 for Undergraduate Scholars.
+A: The expected stipend is at least $4,000 for Undergraduate Scholars.
 For Extensive Study, the stipend/salary is comparable to that of a graduate student, please inquire.
 We do have the right to alter these amounts for either program based on available funds.

 Q: How much time is spent doing research?

 A: Students from both programs spend the majority of their time doing research.
 Undergraduate Scholars about 75% of their time is for research and Extensive Study about 85% or more.

 Q: Do students get to choose their mentors?